 Over time, melanocytes produce less and less melanin and eventually stop producing it entirely.—Dr. Roshini Raj, Health, 27 July 2023 Although all skin has the same amount of melanocytes, darker skin has more active melanin cells which can cause hyperpigmentation.—India Espy-Jones, Essence, 2 Aug.
 2023 When skin is exposed to UV light, the body produces melanin, a dark pigment made by skin cells called melanocytes.—Claire Gillespie, Health, 28 July 2023 See More

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'melanocyte'.
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'melanocyte.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.